The Neighbors: Income

 With 28.7% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 70.2%

 The Neighbors: Occupations

-In the Village Center / Tri-State Bible College neighborhood, 27.7% of the working population is employed in
+In the Village Center / Tri-State Bible College neighborhood, 31.3% of the working population is employed in

-sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.3% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(23.2%), and 23.2% in clerical, assistant, and tech support occupations.
+(23.5%), and 20.9% in clerical, assistant, and tech support occupations.